Stalin-143/NexTOR_IP_CHANGER/README.md

   Open your browser and configure the SOCKS proxy to 127.0.0.1:9050.

 ### Enjoy enhanced privacy and dynamic IP rotation!

 ## License:

 This project is open source and distributed under the MIT License.
 Contributions are welcome!

-Feel free to add this updated README.md file to your GitHub repository!